 Other major characteristics of lubricants to consider:

-pH: Vaginal pH changes throughout the menstrual cycle and becomes less acidic with decreased estrogen levels.
-Therefore if you are lactating or in menopause and use a more acidic lubricant, it can cause burning/stinging.
+pH: Vaginal pH is generally a bit acidic, with pH between 3.5-4.5.
+However, pH changes throughout the menstrual cycle, and with decreased estrogen levels will become less acidic (up to pH of 6-7).
+Therefore if you are lactating or in menopause and use a more acidic lubricant (lower number), it can cause burning/stinging.

 OSMOLALITY: Basically, the concentration of water vs. other ingredients.
 A lubricant with high osmolality can cause dehydration and irritation of sensitive vaginal tissues by drawing out moisture.